hackboxguy/br-wrapper/board/ebaz4205/readme.txt

 	1)using browser, open http://ez4205-board-ip:8080
-		drag and drop the update-image.swu in the sw-update page, after update, system will flip the boot marker in boot-partition:uEnv.txt, so that during next reboot, u-boot would load uImage+rootfs from flipped rootfs partition(as of now, whole update process takes around 37seconds starting from drag_n_drop_in_browser+update+reboot, this may
+		drag and drop the update-image.swu in the sw-update page, after update, system will flip the boot marker in boot-partition:uEnv.txt, so that during next reboot, u-boot would load uImage+rootfs+fpga_top.bin from flipped rootfs partition(as of now, whole update process takes around 37seconds starting from drag_n_drop_in_browser+update+reboot, this may
                 increas if rootfs size increases due to added packages).